justinbaskaran/StrengthTraining/README.md

-Swim Tracking
+Strength Tracking

 Purpose:
-The purpose of this repository is to track the development and provide source code for the React app used to track my Swimming progress.
+The purpose of this repository is to track the development and provide source code for the React app used to track my strength training progress.

 Methdology: